HarteminkLab/cell-cycle-deconv/README.md

 #### Deconvolve the chromatin

-10. `deconvolve_chromatin` - Deconvolve the chromatin for a specified 10kb window of the genome.
+1. `deconvolve_chromatin` - Deconvolve the chromatin for a specified 10kb window of the genome.

-## Example deconvolution run for a local window
+## Sample deconvolution

-1. Load the configuration for each replicate
-2. Load the chromosome and span for the window
-3. Deconvolve the transcription
-4. Deconvolve the chromatin
-5. Plot the deconvolved result
-6. Plot the raw data for comparison
+We provide an sample for a small locus to demonstrate the transformation of the raw data to the deconvolved data in both transcription and the chromatin.
+This sample is placed in [example_deconvolution.ipnynb](./example_deconvolution.ipynb)